Zürich Wipkingen railway station: History

 The station lies on the oldest of several rail routes from the city center to the northern part of Zürich.
 Although the Zürich–Winterthur railway line opened in 1856, Wipkingen did not get its own railway station before 2 October 1932.
 Between 1908 and 1968, a tram (line 4) connected Escher-Wyss Platz with Röschlibachplatz adjacent to Wipkingen station.
 Urban transport has since been replaced by trolleybus services (lines 33 and 46).

 Prior to the opening of the Weinberg Tunnel on 14 June 2014, this station was served by Zürich S-Bahn lines S2, S8 and S14.
 These lines now run via the new tunnel route, and the half-hourly S24 was extended from Hauptbahnhof further north in order to ensure that Wipkingen did not lose rail service.

 InterCity, EuroCity or RegioExpress services to/from destinations to the north or northeast that use the surface tracks of Zürich HB (most with Zürich HB as their terminus) still use this line, but they do not call at Wipkingen station.

+The station was refurbished in 2024.
+Its island platform was replaced by two side platforms.
+During the construction phase, the entire section between Zürich HB and Wipkingen was out of service between 10 December 2023 and 14 December 2024.
+During this time, trains of S24 service operated only between Wipkingen and Thayngen/Weinfelden and between Zürich HB and Zug.